maniaclogic/Analysis-given-names/README.md

-# Babynames
+# Analysis-given-names
-Dataframes and Analysis to popular Babynames in the U.S. 1880-2017
+Dataexploration and Analysis to given names in the U.S. 1880-2017

 I.   Clone respitory to your computer.
 II.
 Download the files from www.ssa.gov/oact/babynames/limits.html (nation-wide data)